- Dee

 3. Consider Dietary Changes

 A balanced diet can ease some symptoms.
 Focus on incorporating more fruits, vegetables, whole grains, and healthy fats into your meals.
 Studies suggest that reducing caffeine and alcohol intake can significantly ease anxiety and reduce the frequency of hot flashes.
 Visit our food & recipe section for some lighter meal ideas.
+Track meals in a journal to help establish patterns if experiencing new food aversions or bowel irregularities.

 4. Get Educated